 The \emph{Law of Large Numbers} guarantees that this approach converges towards the real probability as the number of sampled values of $\xi$ approaches infinity.
 However, this approach presents notable challenges, especially when the random inequality $g(x,\xi) \leq 0$ has a nonlinear structure with respect to the variable $\xi$.
 Such a sampling procedure introduces inaccuracies in the probability computations, complicating the solution process for optimization problem.
 This complexity arises from the need not only to compute probability values but also to determine gradients of probability functions across multiple iterations of various optimization methods, ultimately making this approach impractical for addressing problem \eqref{CCO}.

 Hence, there is a clear need for an efficient procedure to compute both the values and gradients of probability functions.
-In this context, some authors have utilized the so-called \emph{spherical radial decomposition} as an effective method for computing probability function values.
-This decomposition has proven to be specially promising for studying first-order variational information of the probability function.
+In this context, some authors have utilized the so-called \emph{spherical radial decomposition} as an effective method to calculate the values of the probability function.
+This decomposition has proven to be particularly promising for studying first-order variational information of the probability function.
 Specifically, it provides insights into gradients when the probability function is smooth and subgradients in the non-differentiable case.
 Most works related to this approach involve the analysis of \emph{elliptical symmetrical distributions}, such as multivariate Gaussian distributions (see, e.g., \cite{MR4000225,MR3881946,MR3273343,vanAckooij2022,vanAckooij_Henrion_2016} and the references therein).

-Nevertheless, various random phenomena exist for which elliptical symmetric distributions are not an adequate model.
-Our motivation here is to provide a framework for solving chance-constrained problems that do not exhibit and inherently spherical structure as described above for $\xi$ but do so conditionally, based on the realization of a latent variable, as in the case of Gaussian mixture models.
+Nevertheless, there are various random phenomena for which elliptical symmetric distributions are not an adequate model.
+Our motivation here is to provide a framework for solving chance-constrained problems that do not exhibit an inherently spherical structure as described above for $\xi$ but do so conditionally, based on the realization of a latent variable, as in the case of Gaussian mixture models.
 This framework leverages known results from the spherical case and extends them to the conditionally Gaussian scenario.

 Gaussian mixture models are probabilistic models used to represent normally distributed subpopulations within an overall population \cite{mclachlan2004finite}.
-A Gaussian mixture model with $K$ components is parameterized by a distribution of nonnegative mixture component weights $c$, each component's means and covariance matrix, with density given by $h(\xi)=\sum_{i =1}^K c_i h_i(\xi)$.
-Here, the weights satisfy $\sum_{i =1}^K c_i=1$ and can be viewed as either learned or an a priori distribution over components, where $c_i=\P (\xi \text{ comes from component }i)$ \cite{reynolds2009gaussian}.
+A Gaussian mixture model with $K$ components is parameterized by a distribution of weights of non-negative mixture components $c$, the means and covariance matrix of each component, with the density given by $h(\xi)=\sum_{i =1}^K c_i h_i(\xi)$.
+Here, the weights satisfy $\sum_{i =1}^K c_i=1$ and can be viewed as either learned or as a mixing distribution over components, where $c_i=\P (\xi \text{ comes from component }i)$ \cite{reynolds2009gaussian}.
 The function $h_i$ represents the density of a Gaussian vector with mean $\mu_i$ and covariance matrix $\Sigma_i$.
-Extensions of this model to a combination of uncountably many Gaussian distributions, weighted by a probability density, are well-established in Bayesian analysis \cite{infinitegaussian}.
+Extensions of this model to a combination of uncountably many Gaussian distributions, weighted by a probability density, are well-established in \cite{infinitegaussian}.